Community support platform focused on clarity, trust, and action

 Mapping the parent support journey

-The journey map below focuses on the most critical nonprofit workflow: a parent arriving on the website in search of educational support.
+This journey focuses on one of the most important workflows: a parent arriving on the site in search of educational support.

 Stage